NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/Customers.md

 Customer
 ============

-The Customer API is used for creating, and viewing customers on the EPay Advantage website.
+The Customer API is used for creating, updating, and viewing customers on the EPay Advantage website.
 Please note that all requests require API authentication, see our [guide](Token.md) on how to authenticate.

 Create or Update a Customer
 --------------------